Peptides for Muscle Growth: Science, Safety, and Legal Alternatives

 - Water retention (mistaken for muscle growth)

-From a purely research standpoint, CJC-1295 combined with ipamorelin is the most frequently cited peptide combination for muscle growth.
-This stack targets different mechanisms in the growth hormone pathway to theoretically maximize GH release.
+CJC-1295 combined with ipamorelin is the most frequently cited peptide combination in this space.
+This stack targets different mechanisms in the growth hormone pathway.

 CJC-1295 + Ipamorelin Stack: